jace-ys/lab-automation/docs/architecture.md

 ### Access Layer

-The access layer is the user-facing layer that allows users to design experimental workflows as well as capture experimental data.
-This is typically done through integrating with external software such as laboratory information management systems that provide powerful user interfaces for managing the lifecycle of experiments.
+The access layer is the user-facing layer that integrates with external software to allow users to manage the lifecycle of automated workflows.
+This is typically done through integrating with external software such as laboratory information management systems that provide powerful user interfaces for designing experiments and capturing experimental data.
 Good examples are [Riffyn Nexus](https://riffyn.com/) and [Benchling](https://www.benchling.com/).
 There can be more than one integrations plugged into the lab automation system, and they can all work simultaneously.

 While one would typically use the same integration for both designing experimental workflows and capturing experimental data, it is not strictly necessary.
 It is entirely feasible to have one software for workflow design (such as Riffyn Nexus), and another for data capture (such as an AWS S3 bucket).
 This however, means that data might not be able to flow from one step to the next, making it harder to build cohesive workflows.